 E-Commerce is booming.
 In 2017, global online retail sales reached a high of $2.3 trillion, a staggering 25% increase on the previous year (via eMarketer).
 B2B eCommerce now makes up an even more sizeable share of the entire eCommerce global market, estimated at $7.7 trillion in 2017.

 It doesn’t matter whether you are a small business or enterprise, in products or services, physical or digital, in B2C or B2B.
 If you haven’t set up your E-Commerce solution, or optimized your existing one, then you’re missing out on a slice of the action.
 Let’s dive on into some of the best benefits of eCommerce.

 Who Shops Online?
 4 out of 5 People in the US, for a Start!

 Online shopping is omnipresent.
 According to the latest figures from Statista, 80% of Americans online will make at least one eCommerce purchase in 2019.

 Everyone is doing the online shop.
 From groceries to clothes, to buying music, Christmas presents… is there anything that you can’t purchase online?

-Not only is online shopping via desktop now standard across the globe, but mobile eCommerce is also growing steadily, with 37% of global shoppers now having paid for products online via their mobile device according to the latest research from PwC.
+Not only is online shopping via desktop now standard across the globe, but mobile app developers is also growing steadily, with 37% of global shoppers now having paid for products online via their mobile device according to the latest research from PwC.

-Put simply, if you don’t have eCommerce as part of your business strategy now, then it’s past time to get involved.
-And for those that already have eCommerce as part of their revenue streams, what are you doing to boost it?
+Put simply, if you don’t have E-Commerce as part of your business strategy now, then it’s past time to get involved.
+And for those that already have eCommerce development as part of their revenue streams, what are you doing to boost it?